 \section{Scalability via approximation}

-The cryptographic machinery required for our main protocol imposes overhead in practice: Although it asymptotically performs the same number of operations as those performed by the ordinary (non-private) HC algorithm, every operation over plaintext is now roughly replaced by a cryptographic operation.
-And no matter how well-optimized their code is, such crypto-hardened operations will ultimately be slower!

-Therefore, to further scale to larger datasets, we explore a new dimension in the design of scalable private cluster analysis, where we seek to exploit existing \emph{approximate} schemes for ordinary hierarchical clustering.
-In our context, approximate clustering refers to performing cluster analysis over a high-volume available dataset by carefully applying the ordinary $\mathsf{HCAlg}$ algorithm only on a small subset of the dataset.
-The effect of doing so is twofold: Cluster analysis is much faster but only approximate, as using a minority of points diminishes accuracy and increases the sensitivity to outliers.
+The cryptographic machinery of our protocol imposes a noticeable overhead in practice.
+Although it is asymptotically similar to plaintext HC, standard operations are now replaced by cryptographic ones---no matter how well-optimized the code, such crypto-hardened operations will ultimately be slower.
+Hence, to scale to larger datasets, we seek to exploit \emph{approximate} schemes for hierarchical clustering.
+In our case, approximation refers to performing clustering over a high-volume dataset by applying the $\mathsf{HCAlg}$ algorithm only on a small subset of the dataset.
+The effect of this is twofold: Cluster analysis is much faster but using fewer points lowers accuracy and increases sensitivity to outliers.

-In what follows, we adapt the $\CURE$ approximate clustering algorithm~\cite{cure} and seamlessly integrate it to our main protocol $\hcluster$, within a flexible design framework that offers a variety of configurations for balancing tradeoffs between performance and accuracy, to overall get the first variants of $\CURE$ for private collaborative cluster analysis.
-Although, in principle, our framework can be applied to any approximate clustering scheme (e.g., BIRCH~\cite{birch}), we choose $\CURE$ for its strong resilience to outliers and high accuracy (even on samples less than 1\% of original data)---features that place it among the best options for scalable cluster analysis.
+In what follows, we adapt the $\CURE$ approximate clustering algorithm~\cite{cure} and seamlessly integrate it to our main protocol $\hcluster$, within a flexible design framework that offers a variety of configurations for balancing tradeoffs between performance and accuracy, to overall get the first variants of $\CURE$ for private collaborative hierarchical clustering.
+Although, in principle, our framework can be applied to any approximate clustering scheme (e.g., BIRCH~\cite{birch}), we choose $\CURE$ for its strong resilience to outliers and high accuracy (even on samples less than 1\% of original data)---features that place it among the best options for scalable hierarchical clustering.